 Dual tracking occurs when the mortgage servicer proceeds with foreclosure while simultaneously working with the borrower on a loan modification.
 With dual tracking, the foreclosure may be completed even though the loan modification application is still pending.

 Efforts have been made to address and correct this problem:

 Escrow accounts are established to ensure that real estate taxes and homeowner's insurance get paid.
 Along with the monthly mortgage payment for principal and interest, the servicer collects funds from the borrower that will be used to make payments for these expenses on behalf of the borrower.
 But, in some cases, the servicer neglects to make the tax or insurance payment.

 Consequently, a homeowner could lose his or her home to a tax foreclosure or face difficulties with uninsured property damage.
 Additionally, any late fee imposed by the taxing authority or reinstatement fee imposed by the insurance company could improperly be charged to the borrower’s account.
 These fees could possibly lead to an escrow shortage, which in turn would increase the borrower’s monthly payments.

-The abusive practices mentioned in this article represent just a few of the typical offenses that mortgage servicers have been known to commit.
+The abusive practices and errors mentioned in this article represent just a few of the typical offenses that mortgage servicers have been known to commit.
 There are, of course, others.
 If you have been the victim of abusive mortgage servicing practices and are facing foreclosure, you should speak to a qualified attorney who can advise you what to do in your particular situation.